kutec/tssync/_drafts/2015-12-19-be-smart-with-pseudo-elements.md

 ---
 CSS holds the power to apply the styles on the HTML elements.
 These elements are part of the DOM tree structure.
 We can directly apply styles to the DOM elements but in CSS, we have various selectors to maintain consistent styling across the application.

 <strong>Pseudo elements</strong> are one of the CSS selectors, which are actually not a part of DOM.
-Such an elements use to give special effect to the exi. we have set of special elements known as - Pseudo elements - in CSS, which can be used to apply special styles for the DOM elements, without addition of <em>extra elements</em>.
+Such an element open the doors for extra styuse to give special effect to the exi. we have set of special elements known as - Pseudo elements - in CSS, which can be used to apply special styles for the DOM elements, without addition of <em>extra elements</em>.